From simplicial Chern-Simons theory to the shadow invariant I: The main result

+\item Theorem \ref{main_theorem} below (and its proof) can also be generalized in another direction.
+In fact, we can weaken condition (NCP)' in the following way (in the spirit of part ii) of Remark \ref{rm3.3} above): Instead of demanding that each $R^i_{\Sigma}$, $i \le m$, considered as a continuous map $[0,1] \times S^1 \to \Sigma$, is an embedding itself we only demand that the image of $R^i_{\Sigma}$ lies on the image of such an embedding $[0,1] \times S^1 \to \Sigma$.
+Even when using this weaker version of condition (NCP)' we would still be able to evaluate $\WLO_{rig}(L)$ explicitly using a straightforward modification of the approach used in Sec.
+5 in \cite{Ha7b} for proving Theorem \ref{main_theorem}. \end{enumerate} \end{remark}

-\begin{remark} \rm Instead of working with simplicial ribbons in $q\cK \times \bZ_N$ one could try to work with simplicial ribbons in $\cK \times \bZ_N$.
-This would have an important advantage but also an important disadvantage, cf. Remark 5.4 in \cite{Ha7b}.
+\begin{remark} \rm Instead of working with simplicial ribbons (and ribbon links) in $q\cK \times \bZ_N$ one can also work with simplicial ribbons in $\cK \times \bZ_N$.
+In order to do so we only have to modify the constructions in Sec. \ref{subsubsec4.3.2} above in a more or less straightforward way, cf. Remark 3.2 in \cite{Ha7b}.

+The use of simplicial ribbons in $\cK \times \bZ_N$ has several advantages but also two disadvantages over the use of simplicial ribbons in $q\cK \times \bZ_N$.
+The disadvantages are, firstly, that the analogue of expression on the RHS of Eq. \eqref{eq4.21} in \ref{subsubsec4.3.2} for simplicial ribbons in $\cK \times \bZ_N$ is more complicated than the original expression on the RHS of Eq. \eqref{eq4.21}.
+Secondly, working with simplicial ribbons in $\cK \times \bZ_N$ seems to require an additional regularization procedure, cf. Remark 5.4 in \cite{Ha7b}.

+The two main advantages of working with simplicial ribbons in $\cK \times \bZ_N$ are that in this case we can work with Choice \ref{example3} in Sec. \ref{subsec4.10} above, which is clearly more natural than the use of Choice \ref{example1}.
+More importantly, the use of simplicial ribbons in $\cK \times \bZ_N$ is much better suited to deal with general simplicial ribbon links $L$, ie simplicial ribbon links not fulfilling a condition of the type (NCP)' above, cf. Remark 5.4 in \cite{Ha7b}.

+However, since the rest of the present paper and the main part of \cite{Ha7b} will only be concerned with the study of special simplicial ribbon links (cf. condition (NCP)') the last advantage will not be relevant until Sec.
+7 in \cite{Ha7b}.
+This is why we decided to work with simplicial ribbons in $q\cK \times \bZ_N$ until the end of Sec.
+5 in \cite{Ha7b}.

 \end{remark}